kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/file-formats.md

 ## Matrix Download File Format

-Matrices are provided in [Loom](http://loompy.org/) file format.
-You can downloaded matrices through the HCA *Data Portal*.
-You can use the portal's Data Browser to make a multifaceted search to dynamically generate matrices or you can explore the matrices available on individual project pages.
+Matrices are provided in [Loom](http://loompy.org/) file format and be downloaded through the HCA *Data Portal*.
+From the Portal's Data Browser, you can make a multifaceted search to dynamically generate and download matrices.
+Alternatively, you can explore the matrices available for download on the individual project pages.

 ## Working Loom Files